kabermedhasni/voty/README.md

 > **Note**: These are Testnet IDs for demonstration.
 Mainnet deployment would use production account IDs.

 ---

+## 👥 User Provisioning (Admin Import)

+Administrators can bulk add voters via an Excel upload from the Admin panel.
+On import, users are also assigned to a specific election, ensuring each user only sees that election.

+### Required Spreadsheet Columns (Excel .xlsx)
+- **user_id**
+- **username**
+- **nationality**

+Notes:
+- Email is not imported yet (planned for future versions).
+- `role` is not imported; it defaults to `user` as defined in the database schema.
+- Import automatically associates each user with the selected election, stored in `users_election`, which isolates elections across organizations/countries.
+For example, a user imported under an Algerian organization's election will not see elections from a Moroccan organization.

+Security at import time follows the data protection rules in SECURITY.md (HMAC for identifiers; AES-GCM encryption for applicable fields when enabled).

+---

+## ✍️ Account Creation (Sign Up)

+After admins import or seed users (IDs only, no passwords), users create their own credentials:
+- Go to the site and click **Sign Up**.
+- Enter your assigned **ID**.
+If valid, you will be prompted to set a **password**.
+- After setting a password, you will be automatically **signed in**

+This ensures admins never handle user passwords.
+Once a password is set, the same ID can no longer be used to **Sign Up** again, use **Sign In** instead.
+---

 ## 🔒 Security & Secrets